rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/2-getting-started.md

 #### Fixed Timestep and Interpolation

-For systems that require deterministic updates (like Physics or strict gameplay timers), you can use the `@FixedStep` annotation.
+For systems that require deterministic updates (like Physics or strict gameplay timers), you can use the `@FixedTimestep` annotation.
 However, to prevent visual stuttering when the rendering frame rate differs from the logic update rate, you should implement `InterpolatingSystem`.

 ```java
 // Configures the system to run logic at a fixed time step